WATER STEWARDSHIP

 We continue to build upon our detailed understanding of the chemicals used in the completions process to ensure we use the most responsible hydraulic fracturing fluid formulations and fluid management practices available.

 Hydraulic fracturing processes are strictly regulated by various state or provincial government agencies.
 These regulations include keeping Safety Data Sheets that detail the ingredients used in hydraulic fracturing fluid at each location.
 U.S. and Canadian regulatory bodies establish standards for the disclosure of this information, including the protection of trade secrets and confidential business information.
-We report the ingredients we are legally permitted to share through the FracFocus chemical disclosure registry.
+We report non-proprietary ingredients through the FracFocus chemical disclosure registry.

 Ovintiv’s Responsible Products Program provides guidance on managing additive and chemical use in hydraulic fracturing to comply with regulations and mitigate potential environmental and health impacts.
 All hydraulic fracturing fluid products we use are assessed for potential impact to the environment and human health using generally accepted toxicological criteria.